eyra/feldspar/README.md

 Would you like to get support with setting up your data donation study or host your data donation study on the Next platform?
 Reach out to Eyra for custom pricing: [connect@eyra.co](mailto:connect@eyra.co?subject='Data donation pricing request').

-### Previous studies done with Port
+### Example studies

-Here you can find a [list](https://github.com/eyra/port/wiki/Previous-data-donation-studies) of previous studies that were completed using Port.
-These studies can serve as inspiration or example for your own data donation study!
+The feldspar repository was previously named port.
+This repository is now depricated.
+However, you can check out the [list](https://github.com/eyra/port/wiki/Previous-data-donation-studies) of example studies that were performed using various versions of the port repository as inspiration for your data donation study.

-# Technical specifications of Port
+# Technical specifications of Feldspar

-Port is ready for use out of the box (just update the Python script).
-However, if your study requires specific adjustments (new interactive elements etc.), you have the flexibility to modify Port's functionalities.
-If customization is what you're after, leverage the following technical insights to suit your needs.
+If your study requires specific adjustments (new interactive elements etc.), you have the flexibility to modify the Feldspar functionalities.
+Leverage the following technical insights to suit your needs.

 ## Data model

-Port uses the following data model (also see: [src/framework/types](src/framework/types))
+Feldspar uses the following data model (also see: [src/framework/types](src/framework/types))

 - [Modules](src/framework/types/modules.ts)